cmerino15/homegoals/README.md

 # HomeGoals - Made using QT

-## A basic home workout app focusing on the the bread & butter: pushups, pullups, situps.
+## A basic home workout app focusing on pushups, pullups, and situps.

-To work on in QT, make sure you click on the cmake .txt file
+In QT - Build using the CMake file

 ## Screenshot